Aliases for TGM2 Gene

 GeneCards Summary for TGM2 Gene

 TGM2 (Transglutaminase 2) is a Protein Coding gene.
-Diseases associated with TGM2 include celiac disease and autoimmune disease of gastrointestinal tract.
-Among its related pathways are Phospholipase-C Pathway and CREB Pathway.
+Diseases associated with TGM2 include Celiac Disease and Autoimmune Disease Of Gastrointestinal Tract.
+Among its related pathways are Ca, cAMP and Lipid Signaling and Phospholipase-C Pathway.
 GO annotations related to this gene include GTP binding and protein-glutamine gamma-glutamyltransferase activity.
 An important paralog of this gene is F13A1.

 UniProtKB/Swiss-Prot for TGM2 Gene